-- 1. Reading and Pre-class activities Reading is an essential part of this course.
-Reading before class is very important.
-Lecture is to clarify your understanding, to help you make sense of the material.
-I will assume you have done your required readings in advance.
-In order to encourage you to complete the daily readings, you will be expected to complete brief pre-class activities before most class meetings.
-Pre-class activities will include both contributing to discussion boards and short, 1-2 question quizzes.
-These assignments will be graded for completeness as long as an honest effort is made to complete the activity. - 2.
+- 1. Reading Annotations Reading is an essential part of this course.
+Before almost every class meeting there will be assigned readings on Perusall.
+These may include textbook chapters or excerpts, journal articles, or videos.
+Readings will be posted a minimum of three days before they are due.
+Perusall is a social annotation site that scores your responses (annotations) to the reading as well as the time you spend on the reading and the level you engage with it.
+You are expected to read all material before class, and may follow up by re-reading or leaving additional annotations after class.
+Each reading will be scored on a 5 point scale, and your lowest 2 scores will be dropped. - 2.
 Attendance and Class Participation Be an active participant in class.
 Asking and answering questions is an integral part of learning.
 If you miss class, you may miss an important piece of information.
 You are expected to read the chapters before they are discussed in class.
 The classroom experience will be much more successful and productive if you are prepared for class.
 You are responsible for making up any work missed.
 You may have 4 absences from the course for any reason (sports, illness, sleeping-in).
-Each additional absence will result in a 10-point deduction to the final course grade.
+Each additional absence will result in a 5-point deduction to the final course grade.
 Arriving to class more than 10 minutes late will be considered an absence.
 Obviously, we live in unique times.
 In the event of a mandated quarantine that forces you to miss class I will give you the opportunity to meet with me via Zoom to review the class notes.
 If you attend these make-up sessions, you will not be considered absent.